Saurabh19F/Android-Portfolio-App/README.md

 ---

 ## Overview
-This portfolio app displays important details about my professional profile, including an **About Me** section, a list of **Skills**, past **Projects**, and a **Contact** section.
+This portfolio app displays important details about my professional profile, including an **About Me** section, a list of **Experience **, past **Teams**, and a **Projects** section.
 The clean, intuitive interface helps users navigate smoothly through the various sections.

 ---

 ## Features
-- **Multi-activity structure**: Includes Home, About Me, Skills, Projects, and Contact activities.
+- **Multi-activity structure**: Includes Home [Contact], Experience, Team and Projects activities.
 - **Project Display**: Each project includes descriptions, images, and GitHub links.
 - **Dynamic Content**: Uses `RecyclerView` to display project details and skills in a scrollable, clean format.
 - **Contact Form**: A simple form for users to reach out directly from the app.